foliagecp/sdk/tests/leak/README.md

 a cycle that stops after the object delete leaves the object (and its function contexts) behind and ends up measuring the bin filling up.
 Use `s.purgeObject(id)`, or issue the vertex delete explicitly where the calls are batched or salted.

+That convention is also why the trash-can RESTORE path shipped unguarded: purging straight after the delete means no scenario ever re-creates a PARKED id, so `restoreObjectFromTrashCan` ran in none of them (finding **L7**). **S14** is the deliberate exception — it inserts the restore BETWEEN the park and the purge, so the cycle still ends at baseline while covering the path.
+If you add a scenario touching parked objects, consider whether it should re-create one.
 A cascade (`type.delete`) parks the type's objects the same way.
 Keep the whole warmup+measure loop inside a single `Test` method — the harness rebuilds the runtime per method.
 Assert with `rep.AssertClean` (heap+goroutines), `s.assertCoreStable(rep)`
 and `rep.AssertStable(t, metric)` for scenario counters;